Wise locks down $5.7 million to scale its challenger bank designed for small businesses – TechCrunch

 While Thyagarajan says they’ve seen online spend increasing, the COVID-19 pandemic has impacted plenty of Wise’s potential customers, and has pushed the company to stay flexible in the businesses they cater to.
 “I think a lot of industries are going to get accelerated and fast-forwarded,” he says.
 “The customers we want to cater to are rapidly modernizing.”

-Alongside the funding announcement, the startup shared that Raghav Lal, a former General Manager of Small Business at Visa, will be joining the startup as its President.
+Alongside the funding announcement, the startup shared that Raghav Lal, a former general manager of Small Business at Visa, will be joining the startup as its president.